 Tell Your Story

 Once you are able to post bail, you will get released from jail.
 Getting discharged from jail takes from 15 minutes to all day.
 In other words the quicker bail is posted, the quicker you will be released.
 It also depends on whether you have a bond amount or if the magistrate must figure out the amount of bail to be set.
 For a minor offense, you will simply be booked and get released without having to post bail.
 When you have completed your jail sentence and are given a discharge date, plan to get discharged at any time that day – but usually in the morning.

 How To Turn Yourself In

 for your arrest, or if you have to begin your sentence in jail, you really should do the right thing and turn yourself into the authorities.
 If you have a warrant, go to the jail processing area, and tell an officer that believe that there could be an outstanding warrant for your arrest.
 They will check their system to see if there are any outstanding local, state or federal arrest warrants out for you, and if they verify that you have one, you will be taken into jail custody.
 If you have a jail sentence to serve, report on the date and time that the sentence order lists.
 Be sure that you are not late.
-Just bring necessary items when you turn yourself in, like your drivers license or even your ID, prescription medication, as well as a sentencing order.
+Just bring necessary items when you turn yourself in, like your driver’s license or even your ID, prescription medication, as well as a sentencing order.

 The inmate have to give the name and date of birth of each visitor to the jail before anyone can visit them.
 Your visitors will go in a Visiting log for the requesting inmate.
-All visitors has to provide acceptable photo identification when visiting an inmate.
-Any visitors showing up late or that does not have a visting order will not be allowed to visit the inmate.
+All visitors have to provide acceptable photo identification when visiting an inmate.
+Any visitors showing up late or that does not have a visitation order will not be allowed to visit the inmate.

 Visitation procedures can change, so it would be wise to visit the official jail site before you try to go to visitation.